 - Mix the olive oil, seven spices, sumac, and salt in a small bowl.

 - Place chicken in a baking tray, using your hands rub the spice mixture into the chicken skin.

-- Bake for 30 minutes until done.
+- Bake for 40 minutes until well done.

 For The Bread

 - Put the chopped onions with the olive oil in a pan over medium heat.
 Cook stirring occasionally, until onions are soft and translucent.
 Do not brown.

 - Mix the salt, sumac, cumin, seven spices.
 Add to onions once done.